Sivenesi/Sivenesi.github.io/_pages/research.md

 - **Emotion Brokering in Developmental Context** : Children's teaching of emotion norms
 - **Emotion Brokering in a Multicultural Context**: Emotion brokering experience among South African young adults

-My dissertation sheds light on how (a) cultural variation in emotions manifests in interactions contexts and (b) the role youth play in helping others navigate social interactions.
+The project sheds light on how (a) cultural variation in emotions manifests in interactions contexts and (b) the role youth play in helping others navigate social interactions.